-- 1. Gillespie, B. M., D. I. Netoff, and J. W. Tiller, 2014. eWeather and Climate.
+1. Gillespie, B. M., D. I. Netoff, and J. W. Tiller, 2014. eWeather and Climate.
 7th edition, The Start Group, Huntsville, Texas.
-(This is an E-book, You will be provided with a code when you purchase the Lab manual at the Kampus Corner or the University Bookstore - 2.
-Other readings may be used and will be announced as the semester progresses.
+(This is an E-book, You will be provided with a code when you purchase the Lab manual at the Campus Bookstore.

+2. Other readings may be used and will be announced as the semester progresses.
 Such additional material and/or reading may be placed on blackboard, on reserve in the library or distributed in class.